Hinata-no-Tsuki-Translations/patch/README.md

 - script :  text and dialogue of story, code commands begin line with `#` and comments begin line with `;`
 - system :  visual novel engine code files
 - text :  a sort of labelling/reference name for resources
-- update patch :  non-script files from update patch to be released in patch.xp3
+- update patch :  non-script files from update patch to be released together with translated files in patch.xp3

-Other folders are code snippets to do what I require.
+- utils: code snippets to do what I require.
 With documentation in their respective folders.

 ## Changes:
 - UI images translated